na-na-hi/renget/archive/5exa3.md

 # Anime on Furry Models
 -> **Or: How I learned to stop worrying and take the knot** <-

+!!! info
+	a7-test Lyco is out but it is not recommended over a6

 [TOC2]

 ***